Meet the NeuroCyber board!

 As NeuroCyber moves forward, and with our new status as a CIC, we’re hoping to build on what we do – more projects, more working groups, more talking about neurodiversity.
 However, at the heart of each of these projects and conversations is a member of our advisory board … so we thought you might all like to meet us before we ask for your help!

-I founded NeuroCyber in 2018 after my son was diagnosed with Autism, age 2.
+I founded NeuroCyber in 2018 after my son was diagnosed as Autistic, age 2.
 It prompted me to investigate what employment and opportunities he might expect and was not satisfied with what I found.
 There is huge potential and opportunity for neurodiversity to thrive sustainably in cyber and could for many provide a very rewarding path.
 There is still much to do in raising awareness, increasing knowledge and aligning skills and aptitude with opportunity.
 We work hard every day to progress this aim.

 The group has grown and evolved considerably since launch and it has introduced me to so many wonderful people.
 There is so much passion and commitment amongst the board and our membership to develop the cyber sector into the truly equal, diverse and inclusive sector it has the potential to be.
 The variety of experience and background, diversity and neurotype of our contributing members propels the group forwards towards achieving our goals.